Orange Revolution: Role of Ukrainian intelligence and security agencies

 According to one version of events recounted by The New York Times, Ukrainian security agencies played an unusual role in the Orange Revolution, with a KGB successor agency in the former Soviet state providing qualified support to the political opposition.
-As per the paper report, on 28 November 2004 over 10,000 MVS (Internal Ministry) troops were mobilised to put down the protests in Independence Square in Kyiv by the order of their commander, Lt.
+As per the paper report, on 28 November 2004, over 10,000 MVS (Internal Ministry) troops were mobilised to put down the protests in Independence Square in Kyiv by the order of their commander, Lt.
 Gen. Sergei Popkov.
 The SBU (Security Service of Ukraine, a successor to the KGB in Ukraine) warned opposition leaders of the crackdown.
-Oleksander Galaka, head of GUR (military intelligence) made calls to "prevent bloodshed".
+Oleksander Galaka, head of GUR (military intelligence), made calls to "prevent bloodshed."
 Col. Gen. Ihor Smeshko (SBU chief) and Maj.
 Gen. Vitaly Romanchenko (military counter-intelligence chief) both claimed to have warned Popkov to pull back his troops, which he did, preventing bloodshed.

-In addition to the desire to avoid bloodshed, the New York Times article suggests that siloviki, as the security officers are often called in the countries of the former Soviet Union, were motivated by personal aversion to the possibility of having to serve President Yanukovych, who was in his youth convicted of robbery and assault and had alleged connection with corrupt businessmen, especially if he were to ascend to the presidency by fraud.
+In addition to the desire to avoid bloodshed, the New York Times article suggests that siloviki, as the security officers are often called in the countries of the former Soviet Union, were motivated by personal aversion to the possibility of having to serve President Yanukovych, who was in his youth convicted of robbery and assault and had alleged connections with corrupt businessmen, especially if he were to ascend to the presidency by fraud.
 The personal feelings of Gen. Smeshko towards Yanukovych may also have played a role.
 Additional evidence of Yushchenko's popularity and at least partial support among the SBU officers is shown by the fact that several embarrassing proofs of electoral fraud, including incriminating wiretap recordings of conversations among the Yanukovych campaign and government officials discussing how to rig the election, were provided to the Yushchenko camp.
 These conversations were likely recorded and provided to the opposition by sympathisers in the Ukrainian Security Services.

-According to Abel Polese, Kuchma was concerned about its reputation in the West; because of a lack of natural resources to finance his regime he had to show a commitment to democracy in order to be targeted for Western financial assistance.
+According to Abel Polese, Kuchma was concerned about its reputation in the West; because of a lack of natural resources to finance his regime, he had to show a commitment to democracy in order to be targeted for Western financial assistance.